mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 Because the $$i$$th column of $$K$$ represents the "edge indicators" of all edges adjacent to $$v_i$$, we see that the dot product filters out all edges that are not adjacent to *both* $$v_i$$ and $$v_j$$.
 Thus, if $$v_i$$ is adjacent to $$v_j$$ there will be only one non-zero term in the dot product's summation corresponding to the one edge that connects them!
 This term is simply $$-1$$.
 Why is it always negative?
 By design of the incidence matrix each row has one value of -1 and one value of 1.
 When multiplied together, this results in -1.

 And there you have it.
-The Laplacian matrix as the graph analog to the Laplacian operator on multi-variate, continuous functions!
+The Laplacian matrix as the graph analogue to the Laplacian operator on multi-variate, continuous functions!